 - When the snow is completely melted, use the ruler to measure the height of the water in the container.

 - What did you find?
 Was your guess close to the actual amount of water?

 Snow is made when water freezes in the form of ice crystals that we call snowflakes.
 The pointed star-like shape of a snowflake causes its points to stick out far from its body, allowing the snowflake to take up a lot of room.
 (If you stick your arms straight out from your body, something similar would happen with you!
 Your arms cause your body to take up more space and you may find yourself bumping into walls or having a hard time making your way down a hallway with your arms sticking straight out.)
 When lots of snowflakes pile up, their points keep them from getting very close together, creating empty space in between the snowflakes.
 When the snow melts into water, the snowflakes no longer have their points, and the space between them disappears.
 (If you put your arms down next to your body, you are no longer taking up so much space and can get much closer to other people and things.)
 So the melted snow takes up less space as water than it did as snowflakes.

 Hailstones are chunks or balls of ice that sometimes fall during thunderstorms.
-To find how this happens, read our Teacher Tidbit section on hail.
+To find how this happens, read on to find our Science Lesson on hail.
 Have you ever heard of golf-ball-sized hail?
 Or maybe you have heard of pea-sized hail.
 Where do people get these strange names for hail?
 Try this experiment to get an idea of how hail sometimes gets weird names.

 Gather as many of the following objects as possible: